History of Psi Upsilon at RPI

 The history of the chapter goes all the way back to 1954, during a time often called the "boom" of the Greek system at RPI.
 Although there were already 30 active fraternities on campus, a number that the RPI administration had decided would be a maximum, a group of students led by Eugene Margolis '57 joined together to form a social organization that would not be bound by RPI's complex rush system.
 The group quickly grew and, after examining its ideals and history, chose Tau Epsilon Phi for their letters.

 The chapter continued to grow and acquired a house at 57 Second Street.
 At one point the chapter was the largest at RPI, having as many as 70 brothers.
 Then, the chapter decided to allow women into the Fraternity, but Tau Epsilon Phi national did not like the idea.
-Thomas Engellenner went to the National Convention in 1971 and nearly succeded in getting the National charter amended to allow women.
+Thomas Engellenner went to the National Convention in 1971 and nearly succeeded in getting the National charter amended to allow women.
 It was a close vote, but was defeated.
 The chapter initiated more female brothers anyway, but TEP refused to accept them.

-After a series of bad rushes and more confict with Tau Epsilon Phi, their numbrs diminished to a handful of brothers.
+After a series of bad rushes and more conflict with Tau Epsilon Phi, their numbers diminished to a handful of brothers.
 With so few brothers remaining, they no longer had the numbers to financially support their house on Second Street.
 Only eight brothers were left when TEP sold the spacious house to pay off debts owed by the chapter.
 The remaining brothers rented a house at 204 Spring Avenue.
 Though still a chapter of TEP, they continued to move further away from TEP National until 1978, when they formally disaffiliated with Tau Epsilon Phi.